-The first step is to cut our potato in half, then make some slits in the top for our electrodes.
-Insert our penny cathode and washer anodes into the potato, leaving only about an 1/10th of an inch exposed.
-The acid in our potato acts as an electrolyte between our two electrodes, so we want as much of the metals surface touching the potato as possible.
+Insert one penny as a cathode and one washer as an anode into the top slits of each potato half, leaving only about an 1/10th of an inch exposed.
+Just enough to clip our test leads to (or touch the probes of your multimeter to).
+The acid in the potatoes acts as an electrolyte between our two electrodes, so we want as much of the metal’s surface touching the potato as possible.

 Take one of your test leads and connect the zinc anode of one potato to the copper cathode of the other potato.
 If you have a multimeter, now is a good time to attach it.
 Mine gave me a reading of 1.5 volts.
-That’s amazing.
+That’s amazing!

 However, our LED requires a minimum of 2 volts to operate, so you know what that means?!
 Add more potatoes!
 And this time it lights right up, giving us a nice blue glow!
-Now what would you say if I told you that the potato is completely unnecessary, and provides none of the actual electricity?
-Watch my next video “How to make a Penny Battery” to find out more!

 What would you say if I told you that the potato is completely unnecessary part of the potato battery, and provides none of the actual electricity?
 That’s right!
 The potato just provides an acid, or electrolyte, between the two metals, or electrodes!
 Check out our penny battery project to learn how to make this same project, minus the potato!

 If you’re looking to learn more about electricity in general, we also have a tutorial on How Voltage Works, and How Current Works!

 Those Russians figured out how to make vodka out of them there potatoes.
 Let’s see you top that!
 Great potato battery though!